TaiwoEnoch/BookStore-App/README.md

 ### Future Features

 - Add more CSS properties
-- Add more reactjs and redux functionalities
+- Add more react js and redux functionalities

 <p align="right">(<a href="#readme-top">back to top</a>)</p>